Are you looking for cool places to go and visit this year? Then how about visiting some of our planet’s most surreal natural wonders.

 9- The Salar de Uyuni, Bolívia.

-Or salt desert – is a must-see tourist spot.
-On sunny days, it is a white immensity; When it rains, it becomes the largest mirror in the world that seems infinite.
+One of our favorite cool places to go is the salt desert in Bolivia.
+On sunny days, it is a white sea of salt but when it rains, it becomes the largest mirror in the world that seems infinite.

 10- Puerto Vallarta beach, México.

-These places are so special that, even with very difficult access, they attract hundreds of tourists every year.
+These cool places are so spectacular that, even with very difficult access, they attract hundreds of tourists every year.

-Please Like And Share – Top 10 Surreal Natural Wonders Of The World
+Please Like And Share – Cool Places To Go And Discover The Surreal Natural Wonders Of The World

 Original Source; travelrew.com